DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Method

 \subsubsection{Video Object Tracking}

-Recently, the MAE ViT models \abc{pre-trained on ImageNet} are applied to VOT and show impressive results.
-We use the state-of-the-art tracker OSTrack \cite{ostrack} as our baseline tracker for fine-tuning.
+Recently, the MAE ViT models {pre-trained on ImageNet} are applied to VOT and show impressive results.
+We use the representative tracker OSTrack \cite{ostrack} as our baseline tracker for fine-tuning.
 In OSTrack, the cropped template and search images are firstly serialized into sequences and concatenated together.
 Then the overall sequence is added with the positional embeddings and input to the ViT backbone for joint feature extraction and interaction.
 Finally, the updated search features are input to a prediction head to predict the target bounding box.

-During the fine-tuning stage, we use our pre-trained DropMAE \abc{encoder} weights to initialize the ViT backbone used in OSTrack.
-Meanwhile, two \yty{frame identity }\CUT{temporal positional }embeddings are respectively added to template and search embeddings, in order to keep consistency with the pre-training stage. \jimmyy{We use the same training losses of the original OSTrack.
-The detailed training parameters are shown in Supplementary for reference.}
+During the fine-tuning stage, we use our pre-trained DropMAE {encoder} weights to initialize the ViT backbone used in OSTrack.
+Meanwhile, to keep consistency with the pre-training stage, two {frame identity }\CUT{temporal positional }embeddings are respectively added to template and search embeddings. {We use the same training losses of the original OSTrack.
+We denote this DropMAE-based tracker as DropTrack.